petjaniva/get_next_line_tests/README.md

+Tests for Hive Helsinki's GET_NEXT_LINE project.
+Tests follow the evaluation form of the project, but there are also extra tests, but nothing extra tricky I think.
+Tests follow my own understanding of the subject and passing them doesn't mean you will pass the project and failing them don't mean you will fail.

+Some of the tests use https://nemequ.github.io/munit/ framework, but some are done just with basic c assert or shell commands.
+You need Valgrind for the memory leak test.

 1. Clone into a subfolder in your GNL-project folder.
 For example: ~/get_next_line/tests/
 2. run 'make'
 3. 'make test_all' runs all tests, but there is quite a bit of output so it is hard to read.